kids encyclopedia robot

 She has been married to Blair Hoxby, also a Harvard graduate and a Rhodes Scholar, since 1993.
 He is currently a faculty member in the English department at Stanford University and does scholarly work on John Milton and Renaissance theater.

-In 2014, Caroline Hoxby intentionally injured a Stanford student to the point of bleeding by threatening them with garden shears.
-At approximately 11 PM, the Hoxbys were involved in a physical confrontation at Kappa Sigma where Caroline Hoxby attempted to cut the speaker cords with a pair of garden shears.
-After going after the speaker cords unsuccessfully, she grabbed a student's ear and twisted it until it bled, yelling "turn the music off right now".
+In 2014, Caroline Hoxby allegedly injured a Stanford student during an altercation over a noise complaint.
+At approximately 11 PM on September 26th, the Hoxbys were involved in a confrontation at Kappa Sigma where Caroline Hoxby attempted to cut the speaker cords with a pair of garden shears.
+After going after the speaker cords unsuccessfully, she allegedly grabbed a student's ear and twisted it until it bled, yelling "turn the music off right now".
+The Santa Clara County District Attorney declined to file charges over the matter citing a lack of serious injuries.

 Research